jonnylee777/Optimal-ish-2048/README.md

 ## Limitations and future work

-**What this project does not solve.** The agent reaches 32,768 in 7 percent of games and has not breached that cliff reliably.
+**What this project does not solve:** The agent reaches 32,768 in 7 percent of games and has not breached that cliff reliably.
 The 65,536 tile — likely the highest achievable on a 4×4 board — is currently out of reach.

-**The barrier is not understood.** Six explanations have been tested and refuted: skill transfer across tile scales, search depth, search breadth, whole-board vision, position quality on arrival, and training from late-game positions.
+**The barrier is not understood:** Six explanations have been tested and refuted: skill transfer across tile scales, search depth, search breadth, whole-board vision, position quality on arrival, and training from late-game positions.
 The only lever that moves it is training volume, and that relationship reverses past 2.5 million games.

-**The strongest open lead.** The peak sits 500,000 games after a learning-rate reset, not at any particular training total.
+**The strongest open lead:** The peak sits 500,000 games after a learning-rate reset, not at any particular training total.
 If the reset is what produces it rather than the total, then periodic resets are a repeatable lever rather than a one-off — cheap to test, and not yet tested.

-**Known measurement gaps.** No agent has been benchmarked under the originally intended 250 millisecond-per-move time budget; every result here is fixed-depth.
+**Known measurement gaps:** No agent has been benchmarked under the originally intended 250 millisecond-per-move time budget; every result here is fixed-depth.
 Per-move timing distributions are not recorded, only averages.

-**Memory.** Configurations reaching higher scores in published work need roughly 15 GB.
+**Memory:** Configurations reaching higher scores in published work need roughly 15 GB.
 Doubling the table to 512 MB was measured here and is 34 percent *worse* at this training scale — more capacity needs proportionally more training.

+---

+## References:

+Inspiration for architecture, structure and methodology was taken from numerous answers from this website:
+<https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048>, specifically the answers from
+- nneonneo
+- game_difficulty
+- SiminSimin